Circuit de la Sarthe: Track modifications

 As the combination of high speed and high downforce caused tyre and engine failures, two roughly equally spaced chicanes were consequently added to the Mulsanne Straight before the 1990 race to limit the maximum achievable speed.
 The chicanes were also added because the FIA decreed it would no longer sanction a circuit which had a straight longer than 2 km, which is roughly the length of the Döttinger Höhe straight at the Nürburgring Nordschleife.
 The fastest qualifying lap average speed though only dropped from 249.826 to 243.329 km/h in 1992.
 In 1994, the Dunlop chicane was tightened.

 In 2002, the run to the Esses was reconfigured in the wake of renovations to the Bugatti Circuit.
 The Le Mans circuit was changed between the Dunlop Bridge and Esses, with the straight now becoming a set of fast sweeping turns.
 This layout allowed for a better transition from the Le Mans circuit to the Bugatti circuit.
-This layout change would also require the track's infamous carnival to be relocated near the Porsche curves, and in 2006, the ACO redeveloped the area between the Dunlop Curve and Tertre Rouge, moving the Dunlop Chicane in even tighter to create more run-off area, while also turning the area after the Dunlop Chicane into an even larger set of fast, sweeping turns, known as the Esses en route to Tertre Rouge.
+This layout change would also require the track's infamous carnival to be moved near the Porsche curves, and in 2006, the ACO redeveloped the area between the Dunlop Curve and Tertre Rouge, moving the Dunlop Chicane in even tighter to create more run-off area, while also turning the area after the Dunlop Chicane into an even larger set of fast, sweeping turns, known as the Esses en route to Tertre Rouge.
 As part of the development, a new extended pit lane exit was created for the Bugatti Circuit.
 This second pit exit re-enters the track just beyond the Dunlop Chicane and before the Dunlop Bridge.

 Following the fatal crash of Danish driver Allan Simonsen at the 2013 race at the exit of Tertre Rouge into D338, Tertre Rouge was re-profiled again.
 The radius was moved in approximately 200 m for safety reasons with new tyre barriers at the exit.
 The current version of the track has been in use since 2018.